reuk/wayverb/docs_source/image_source.md

 ### Basic Method

 The image-source method aims to find the purely specular reflection paths between a source and a receiver.
-This relies on the simplifying assumption that sound propagates only along straight lines or "rays".
+This process is simplified by assuming that sound propagates only along straight lines or "rays".
 Sound energy travels at a fixed speed, corresponding to the speed of sound, along these rays.
 The intensity of each "packet" of sound energy decreases with $1/r^2$, where $r$ is the distance along the ray that the packet has travelled [@vorlander_auralization:_2007, p.
 58].

 Rays are perfectly reflected at boundaries.
 When a ray is reflected, it spawns